5 clues that will help you introduce your parents to the idea of living in a seniors' residence

 Has the personal hygiene of your elderly parents changed for some time?

 Are your parents still able to shower alone?
 You may notice that your mother needs help putting on makeup or that your father is no longer able to comb his hair.
 A hug can also reveal changes in hygiene.
-A bad body odor and a neglected appearance are signs that an older person may need help.
+A bad body odour and a neglected appearance are signs that an older person may need help.

 One of your parents suffered sudden weight loss